Mazda CX-5 review and buyer's guide

 Overtaking with the turbo petrol engine is quick.
 You can actually drive the CX-5 turbo with some conviction.

-In general terms, the 2.5 turbo is ahead of most competitors, while the 2.5 atmo engine is line ball with (for example) the 1.6 turbo engine in Hyundai Tucson and Kia Sportage.
-Of course, the 1.6 turbo has a dual-clutch transmission, which is not as nice or refined in traffic as Mazda’s conventional auto.
+In general terms, the 2.5 turbo might still be ahead of most competitors when it arrives in 2027 (most likely), while the 2.5 atmo engine is line ball with (for example) the 1.6 turbo-petrol engine in Hyundai Tucson and Kia Sportage, and it’s a more refined drive than the Mitsubishi Outlander (much you’ll struggle to beat Outlander’s value proposition).
+Of course, the Mitubishi has a continuously variable transmission, which is not as nice or refined in traffic as Mazda’s conventional epicycle auto.

 Bottom line: the CX-5 is a much nicer vehicle to drive, it rides better, it turns corners better, the brakes are better and the 2.5-turbo brains a RAV4 under acceleration.